joeratt/2Pow5_2017/windows_fileshare_osx/README.md

 # Windows Fileshare -- OS X

-This script is a quick utility for connecting to a Windows Fileshare from OS X
+This script is a quick utility for connecting to a Windows Fileshare from OS X. This utility allows users to easily connect to "\\my\server\abc" by entering the URL in the prompt.

 This can be added to your user scripts to be easily-accessable within your OS X titlebar.